Noah Doersing

 To this end, I had to reverse-engineer how to access the correct video tile for a given point.
 Dealing with some of MoviePy's intricacies in order to to automate adding annotations to the videos also took some puzzling.

-An example video tweeted by @earthacrosstime, documenting the construction of Incheon Airport.
+An example video, documenting the construction of Incheon Airport.

 Apple Photos Export2018–2021